Use dollar store supplies to make these pretty Mod Podge candles! We added a tropical flair to ours, making them perfect for parties.

 Since Amy mentioned that decoupage with napkins was “in” right now, I thought decorating my plain white candles with a tropical monstera leaf pattern was the perfect choice.
 Because I’m a Dollar Store fan, it’s probably no surprise that I also LOVE the Michaels and Target dollar sections.

 I picked up these cute yellow and green tropical leaf napkins at Michaels at the beginning of summer because I loved the pattern, and the size was perfect for my candles.
-I made them in less than 15 minutes!
+I made these Mod Podge candles in less than 15 minutes!

 Gather These Supplies